sdito000/Spotipydataproject/index.md

 1. The points in the scatter plot are widely dispersed and there is a lot of variance.
 This makes it difficult to establish a meaningful relationship between the variables.
-2. The outliers are marked by their album covers.
+2. The outliers are marked by their respective album covers.
 There are a lot of outliers which means even if there is a meaningful relationship there a considerable number of songs that do not fit the mold.
-Hence, it is difficult to generalize to the thousands of songs that are released every year or even the hundreds of songs that can become well-known or hits.
+Hence, it is difficult to generalize thousands of songs that are released every year or even the hundreds of songs that can become well-known or top hits.